The NBN Will Affect Your Alarm System Monitoring

 3 – Even if you do have Fibre-to-the-Home, your alarm monitoring will stop working if you have a power outage.
 That’s because your NBN Connection Box needs mains power to supply the internet to your home.
 There is a version of the NBN box that has a battery back up however not all NBN retail service providers offer it as part of your plan.
 And even if you can get one, it only works for 5 hours on the battery.
 The Australian Standard requires a minimum of 16 hours.
 This could affect an insurance claim if you are robbed and the monitoring isn’t working.

-A wireless communicator that bypasses the NBN altogether is really the only option.
-There’s several available however we recommend the Permacomm PM 45.
+A wireless communicator that bypasses the NBN altogether is really the only option if you still need professional back-to-base monitoring.
+There’s several available however we recommend the Permacomm PM 24.

-It provides a reliable and secure connection using the mobile phone data network (GPRS) to send signals from your alarm to the monitoring station.
+It provides a secure connection using the Telstra mobile phone data network (GPRS) to send signals from your alarm to the monitoring station.
 It is extremely reliable and uses the alarm panel’s backup battery to continue you operating during a mains power fail.

 And the latest generation of alarm systems have options for sending you high-resolution video clips of alarm events.
 Home automation features are also on the way.

 It’s a fact that you can’t depend on the police to attend an intruder alarm situation at your home anymore.
 Patrol services are expensive and can be slow to arrive.
 They may not even be able to verify you’ve had a break-in unless they have keys to your home.
 With that in mind, the arrival of the NBN could be an opportunity to ditch your monitoring and go down the self- monitoring path.

 See our range of alarms with apps (free and paid ) HERE

 The NBN will provide all Australians with a reliable internet connection.
 One of the unfortunate side-effects is that some of your existing equipment has to be upgraded or replaced because it’s not compatible with the NBN.